 For example, the following figure illustrates static pools for HBase, HDFS, Impala, and YARN services that are respectively assigned 20%, 30%, 20%, and 30% of cluster resources.

-Cloudera Manager allows you to manage mechanisms for dynamically apportioning resources statically allocated to YARN and Impala using dynamic resource pools.
+You can dynamically apportion resources that are statically allocated to YARN and Impala by using dynamic resource pools.

-- (CDH 5) YARN Independent RM - YARN manages the virtual cores, memory, running applications, and scheduling policy for each pool.
-In the preceding diagram, three dynamic resource pools - Dev, Product, and Mktg with weights 3, 2, and 1 respectively - are defined for YARN.
-If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool will receive 30% x 2/6 (or 10%) of the total cluster resources.
-If there are no applications using the Dev and Mktg pools, the YARN Product pool will be allocated 30% of the cluster resources.
+- YARN (CDH 5) - YARN manages the virtual cores, memory, running applications, and scheduling policy for each pool.
+In the preceding diagram, three dynamic resource pools—Dev, Product, and Mktg with weights 3, 2, and 1 respectively—are defined for YARN.
+If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool receives 30% x 2/6 (or 10%) of the total cluster resources.
+If no applications are using the Dev and Mktg pools, the YARN Product pool is allocated 30% of the cluster resources.

-- (CDH 5 and CDH 4) Impala Independent RM - Impala manages memory for pools running queries and limits the number of running and queued queries in each pool.
+- Impala (CDH 5 and CDH 4) - Impala manages memory for pools running queries and limits the number of running and queued queries in each pool.

 Access to Cloudera Manager features is controlled by user accounts.
 A user account identifies how a user is authenticated and determines what privileges are granted to the user.